gotthardp/python-mercuryapi/README.md

 #### reader.set_gpio_outputs(*list*)
 Set numbers of the GPIO pins available as output pins on the device.

+On some devices this parameter is not writeable.
+Thus, instead of calling `set_gpio_outputs` with the a set you may need to call `set_gpio_inputs` with the pin omitted.

 #### reader.get_gen2_blf()
 Returns the current Gen2 BLF setting.